augusto-herrmann/augusto-herrmann.github.io/_posts/2023-03-12-cnen-and-the-return-of-the-body-snatchers.md

 Raise awareness, tell your friends, colleagues and acquaintances, share on social media, mention all of the problems and dangers of body scanners.

 It's also important to leave comments on the public consultation making it clear that using those devices in Brazil is not acceptable and articulate the reasons why.
 This article contains plenty of explanations and references that can be grounds for immediately rejecting this unreasonable proposal.
+The consultation is open until this Sunday, March 19th, 2023.